harrybPHDcode/tools_assessment_hervk_SR-WGS/README.md

 This file contains transposable element loci (all subfamilies) which are known to contain an LTR, this was obtained using the UCSC table browser (repeatmasker track, hg19).
 The filter terms used were: ERV, LTR.

 ### supplementary table 1
 This table reports the genomic loci of the HERV-Ks detected by each tool.
-We report the frequency of exonic and intronic HERV-K integrations as well as the proportion of HERV-Ks located 10
+We report the frequency of exonic and intronic HERV-K integrations as well as the proportion of HERV-Ks located 10kb upstream of a gene.

-The supplementary files contain HERV loci used for comparison against results given by each of the tools when applied to 50 SR-WGS samples.
-Supplementary file 1 = 40 polymorphic HERV-Ks, Supplementary file 2 = UCSC Repeatmasker HERV-KS, Supplementary file 3 = UCSC Repeatmasker all ERV/LTR elements.
-Supplementary table 1 = HERV-K frequencies given by each tool.
+### supplementary_table_2
+For each tool, this table shows the frequencies of each HERV-K found in a sample of 50 short read whole genome sequences.

 ### Simulation
 The simulation_script file contains the bash script for generating simulated genome data with 19 known, non-reference HERV-K (HML-6) insertions.
 This script requires a hg19 reference genome and a bed file containing locations of known HERV-K integration sites.